 Turmeric can help with side effects from cancer treatment.

 Small studies among people with cancer show that turmeric can help improve quality of life.
 In one study, people who used a turmeric-based topical cream had reduced skin irritation caused by chemotherapy.
 In another, a mouthwash containing curcumin reduced mouth swelling.
-Turmeric can also help lower pain in some breast cancer patients with joint problems.
+Turmeric has also been shown to help lower pain in some breast cancer patients with joint problems.
 “This is encouraging,” Dr. Hou says, adding that similar trials are underway in people with prostate, colorectal, and pancreatic cancer.

 More turmeric isn’t always better.
 Turmeric has side effects that you should know about.

 “There’s no evidence turmeric as a spice is harmful,” Dr. Hou says.
 “But for anything more than that, you should consult your healthcare provider or an Integrative Medicine specialist at MSK.”
 That’s because consuming higher amounts of curcumin — found in turmeric capsules, for example — may interfere with certain chemotherapies, making them less effective.
-Turmeric can also increase the risks of bleeding and kidney stones, and too much can give you a stomachache.
+Turmeric can also increase the risks of bleeding and kidney stones, and too much can cause nausea.

-• Turmeric is an herb that may have cancer-fighting properties.
+- Turmeric is a spice that may have cancer-fighting properties.